-When will Wonder Woman 1984 hit theaters?
+When will Wonder Woman 1984 be released in theaters?

 Is there a trailer for Wonder Woman 1984?

-Why is it called Wonder Woman 1984?
+Why is the movie titled Wonder Woman 1984?

 That’s when it takes place!
 In the film, Diana gets caught up in the Cold War, the period of geopolitical tension between the former Soviet Union and the western bloc, made up of the United States and allies in NATO.

-Given its 1984 setting, Diana will find herself in the final years of the Cold War, which actually saw tensions bolstered due to the threat of nuclear annihilation.
+Given its 1984 setting, Diana will find herself in the final years of the Cold War, which saw tensions bolstered due to the increased threat of nuclear weaponry.
 It was in 1983 when the Russians thought the U.S. launched missiles towards Moscow, an incident later dubbed the “1983 Nuclear False Alarm.”
 We were that close to nuclear war, so you can expect Diana will have much to say.

 How can Diana live to see 1984?